How does the Hand Pump Work?

-The Simple Pump is a positive displacement progressive lift pump…sometimes referred to as a “sucker rod” pump.
-A chain of lift rods, inside the drop pipes, provide the mechanical connection between the energy input at the surface (hand-operated or motor) and the part that does the lifting at the bottom (the piston in the pump cylinder).
+The connected lift rods (inside the drop pipes) provide the physical connection between the energy input at the surface (handle or motor) and the part that does the actual lifting at the bottom (the piston in the pump cylinder).

-We’ll describe the action for hand operation — The lever arm (handle) is lifted up, pushing the rods and piston down.
+The handle is lifted up, pushing the rods and piston down.
 The lower ball valve in the cylinder seals with the pressure.
 The upper seal in the piston lifts and water flows to above the piston.
-(See right.)
+(See left.)

-Then the lever arm is pushed down, lifting rods and piston up.
+Then the handle is pushed down, lifting rods and piston up.
 The ball valve in the piston seals in its seat and the whole column of water above the piston is lifted up.
 Simultaneously, water rushes into the pump cylinder from its bottom, ready for the next cycle.

 Parts of the Pump System